j-webtek/LLM-Learning/README.md

 - [Practical insights and best practices for Fine Tuned LLM based use cases for Governed Enterprises](https://3ai.in/practical-insights-and-best-practices-for-fine-tuned-llm-based-use-cases-for-governed-enterprises/) - Aditya Khandekar's article on 3AI discusses best practices for deploying Large Language Models (LLMs) in enterprise settings.
 - [Essential Guide to Foundation Models and Large Language Models](https://thebabar.medium.com/essential-guide-to-foundation-models-and-large-language-models-27dab58f7404) - Foundation models explained.
 - [Why You (Probably) Don’t Need to Fine-tune an LLM](https://www.tidepool.so/2023/08/17/why-you-probably-dont-need-to-fine-tune-an-llm/) - This article guides those building applications with Large Language Models (LLMs), emphasizing that while many consider fine-tuning LLMs to enhance performance, there are often simpler and more effective alternatives.
+- [Getty made an AI generator that only trained on its licensed images](https://www.theverge.com/2023/9/25/23884679/getty-ai-generative-image-platform-launch) - Getty Images collaborated with Nvidia to introduce a tool allowing users to produce images from its extensive library, ensuring full copyright indemnification.
+- [ChatGPT can now see, hear, and speak](https://openai.com/blog/chatgpt-can-now-see-hear-and-speak) - ChatGPT introduces new voice and image capabilities, emphasizing user safety, privacy, and understanding model limitations.
+- [Expanding access to safer AI with Amazon](https://www.anthropic.com/index/anthropic-amazon) - Amazon's collaboration with Anthropic aims to create industry-leading foundation models and make advanced models like Claude 2 accessible through Amazon Bedrock.

 ### 🛠️ Tools & Databases